A representation formula of viscosity solutions to weakly coupled systems of Hamilton-Jacobi equations with applications to regularizing effect: Further results

 where in the first inequality, we use that $\frac{\partial L_{i}}{\partial x}$ is bounded on compact sets of $TM\times\mathbb{R}^{m}$ and in the second inequality, we use the convexity of $L_{i}$ in $\dot{\xi}$.

-For any $v\in\Omega$, we choose $h_{n}\rightarrow0$ such that $v=\frac{\xi(t)-\xi(t-h_{n})}{h_{n}}$.
+For any $V\in\Omega$, we choose $h_{n}\rightarrow0$ such that $V=\frac{\xi_{i}(t)-\xi_{i}(t-h_{n})}{h_{n}}$.
 Now take $h=h_{n}$ in \eqref{diff} and \eqref{conv} and let $n$ goes to infinity, we obtain

-By (H2),(L2) and the definition of Legendre transformation, $\Omega$ is a singleton $\{V\}$ and the equation \eqref{dual11} holds.
+By (H1),(L1) and the definition of Legendre transformation, $\Omega$ is a singleton and the equation \eqref{dual11} holds.

-We end this section by the following two remarks: \begin{remark} Even if at some differentiable point $(x_{0},t_{0})$ of the solution $\mathbf{u}$, we could not obtain the uniqueness of the minimal curve passing through it. \end{remark}

-\begin{remark} From the proofs above, if we obtain the locally Lipschitz continuity of the viscosity solution, then (L1)-(L4) is sufficient for the validity of Corollary \ref{cur lip11}.
-Namely, the additional assumption (A') is not necessary for this corollary. \end{remark}
+We end this section by the following remark: \begin{remark} From the proofs above, if we obtain the locally Lipschitz continuity of the viscosity solution, then (L1)-(L3) is sufficient for the validity of Corollary \ref{cur lip11}.
+Namely, the additional assumption (L*) is not necessary for this corollary. \end{remark}

-\textbf{Acknowledgements} All authors would like thank Professor W.Cheng and Professor P.Cannarsa for very helpful conversations on this topic.
+\textbf{Acknowledgements} All authors would like thank Professor P. Cannarsa and Professor W. Cheng for very helpful conversations on this topic.
+They also warmly thank Professor H. Ishii for his deep insights into partial results in this paper from PDE aspects, especially pointing out the relation between Theorem \ref{Lip1} and Lions' regularizing effect.